Cost of Living in Costa Rica

 - Distance to main hospitals

-Costa Rica vs. United States
+Costa Rica vs. North America

 Monthly cost comparison: how much you actually save living in Costa Rica in 2026.